lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project2.md

 ### Add `Circle` and `Rectangle`

-Create and add the classes `Circle` and `Rectangle` to the package as well.
+Create and add the classes `Circle` and `Rectangle` to the package as well, which extend the `Shape` class.
 These two will not have an interface to implement like the `Square` and `EquilateralTriangle`, but they will still need to have constructors so that we can create objects of their types.
 The shape subclasses should each have three
 constructors: